The mirror conjecture for minuscule flag varieties: Introduction

 \subsection{Quantum cohomology and mirror symmetry for flag varieties}

 The study of the topology of flag varieties $G^\vee/B^\vee$ has a storied history.
-Borel \cite{Borel} computed the cohomology rings $H^*(G^\vee/B^\vee,\C)$ to be isomorphic to the coinvariant algebras of the Weyl group $W$ acting on the natural reflection representations.
-This work is continued by the works of Chevalley, Bernstein--Gelfand--Gelfand, Demazure, Lascoux--Sch\"utzenberger, and many others on the Schubert calculus of flag varieties.
+Borel found the cohomology rings $H^*(G^\vee/B^\vee,\C)$ to be isomorphic to the coinvariant algebras of the Weyl group $W$ acting on the natural reflection representations.
+This result is continued by the works of Chevalley, Bernstein--Gelfand--Gelfand, Demazure, Lascoux--Sch\"utzenberger, and many others on the Schubert calculus of flag varieties.

 Much progress was made on the quantum cohomology of flag varieties in the last two decades.
 Givental and Kim \cite{Givental-Kim} and Ciocan-Fontanine \cite{Ciocan-Fontanine:QHflags} (for $G^\vee$ of type $A$), and Kim \cite{Kim:ann-QH-GmodB} (for general $G^\vee$) identified the quantum cohomology rings $QH^*(G^\vee/B^\vee,\C)$ with the ring of regular functions on the nilpotent leaf of the Toda lattice of $G$.
-Subsequently, Givental \cite{Givental:mirror} formulated a mirror conjecture that oscillatory integrals over the mirror manifold should be solutions to the quantum $\aD$-module, and established this result for $G^\vee$ of type $A$ (see also \cite{Eguchi-Hori-Xiong}).
-This result was extended to general $G^\vee$ by Rietsch \cite{Rietsch:mirror-construction-QH-GmodP}.
+Subsequently, Givental \cite{Givental:mirror} formulated a mirror conjecture that oscillatory integrals over a middle-dimensional cycle inside the mirror manifold should be solutions to the quantum $\aD$-module, and established this result for $G^\vee$ of type $A$ (see also \cite{Eguchi-Hori-Xiong}).
+This mirror theorem was extended to general $G^\vee/B^\vee$ by Rietsch \cite{Rietsch:mirror-construction-QH-GmodP, Rietsch:mirror-solution-Toda}.
 These oscillatory integrals gave new integral formulae for Whittaker functions.

 By contrast, our understanding of mirror symmetry for partial flag varieties $G^\vee/P^\vee$ is much more limited.
-Peterson \cite{Peterson:lectures} discovered a uniform geometric description of the quantum cohomology rings $QH^*(G^\vee/P^\vee,\C)$, but this work remains unpublished (see however \cite{Rietsch:mirror-construction-QH-GmodP, Rietsch:JAMS, Lam-Shimozono:GmodP-affine}).
+Peterson \cite{Peterson:lectures} discovered a uniform geometric description of the quantum cohomology rings $QH^*(G^\vee/P^\vee,\C)$, but this work remains unpublished (see however \cite{Cheong:QH-LG-OG,Rietsch:mirror-construction-QH-GmodP, Rietsch:JAMS, Lam-Shimozono:GmodP-affine}).
 The quantum $\aD$-modules of $G^\vee/P^\vee$ have remained largely unstudied in full generality.
-Batyrev--Ciocan-Fontanine--Kim--van Straten~\cite{BCKS:acta} proposed a mirror conjecture for $\GL(n)/P^\vee$, and Rietsch formulated a mirror conjecture for arbitrary $G^\vee/P^\vee$, in the style of Givental.
+Batyrev--Ciocan-Fontanine--Kim--van Straten~\cite{BCKS:acta} proposed a mirror conjecture for $\SL(n)/P^\vee$, and Rietsch formulated a mirror conjecture for arbitrary $G^\vee/P^\vee$, in the style of Givental.